Azure/autorest.csharp/docs/mgmt/readme.md

     - managementGroups
 ```

-After we applied this configuration, we will have the following changes:
+After we applied this configuration, you should have the following changes:
 ```diff
 public static partial class ResourcesExtension
 {